Bodies

 - Review and strictly validate request_target on

 Request.make at the moment it seems to accept spaces.
-The function should likely return an error or introduce an indirect type for the constructor. - Do not trip too much on Resp.t -> Req.t and middelware model.
+The function should likely return an error or introduce an indirect type for the constructor. - Do not trip too much on Resp.t -> Req.t and middleware model.
 In particular it makes erroring paths obscure.
 Rather look into composing function that construct ('a, Resp.t) result which end with (Resp.t, Resp.t) result.
 However that beaks once we meld sessions in, review that.

 - Sessions, nonces + csrf. https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html https://en.wikipedia.org/wiki/Cross-site_request_forgery Distinguish actions from users.